site banner

 I. Preah Vihear: Origins

 The French, as a benevolent colonial neighbors should, sought to clarify French Indochina's territorial relationships with its neighbors in the early 1900s.
 This included what is now Thailand, then Siam.
 In the Franco-Siamese treaties of 1904 and 1907 Siam ceded some territory and Siam gained some territory.
-What's relevant for this post is that it was agreed a watershed would mark the border in a specific area on the Franco-Siamese border.
-A simple, natural barrier makes the cartographer's life easy.
+What's relevant for this post is that it was agreed a geographic watershed would mark the border in an area between French Indochina and Siam.
+A simple natural barrier makes the cartographer's life easy.

 Colonial overlords are popular for mucking up maps and France is no exception.
-True to stereotype, the French ignored terms set in the treaty.
+True to stereotype, the French ignored terms set in the treaty when they put pen to paper.
 They either misunderstood the geography or decided to take the high ground for themselves.
-Of course no one cared about some muddy, forgotten ruins in the middle of nowhere.
-Not until the 1950's, a half century after the Franco-Siamese treaty of 1904, did Thailand challenge the claim.
-Thailand sought opportunities to build nationalist sentiment, centralize control, and develop ethnic asabiyyah.
-By what I am sure is mere coincidence, Thailand made its move immediately following Cambodian independence in 1953.
+Mistake or not no one cared about forgotten ruins in the jungle, so Thai officials never contested the discrepency.
+That is until the 1950's-- a half century after the Franco-Siamese treaty of 1904.
+Thailand was nation building.
+It sought out opportunities to build nationalist sentiment, centralize control, and develop ethnic asabiyyah among its people.
+A perceived injustice can go a long way.

 II.
 The Peaceful Making of a Violent Grievance

-The Cambodian government decided on a severe action.
-They took the case to the International Court of Justice (ICJ).
-The ICJ considered all the evidence and ruled in favor of Cambodia.
-The main reason the ICJ gave was acquiescence by conduct.
-Thailand knew of the map, used the map, and never bothered to object to it.
-Given enough time, use, and opportunity silence was, in the eyes of the ICJ, consent.
-Here's a PDF link to the 1962 ICJ ruling, but it's not mindblowing.
-Thailand begrudgingly accepted the ruling, but only after they made clear they have further cause to dispute other nearby areas.
+The Cambodian government wanted resolution, but must have decided against warfare, because they took the case to the International Court of Justice (ICJ).
+In 1962, the ICJ considered all the evidence and unambiguously ruled in favor of Cambodia.
+The primary reason the ICJ gave can be distilled to acquiescence by conduct.
+Thailand knew of the map, Thailand used the map, but Thailand never bothered to object to its inconsistencies.
+Given enough time without objection silence became, in the eyes of the ICJ, consent.
+Here's a PDF link to the 1962 ICJ ruling, but it is not exciting.
+Thailand begrudgingly accepted the ruling after they made clear they have cause to dispute other nearby areas.
 Thailand withdrew its troops from Preah Vihear Temple, but maintained a presence within several hundred meters.

-Fast forward another half century and, in 2008, Cambodia lobbied UNESCO for Preah Vihear to be added as a World Heritage site.
-This upset Thai nationalists who were energized by turbulent, exciting times.
-A military backed coup a year or so prior had sent Thaksin Shinawatra -- Prime Minister, political dynasty patriarch, wealthy telecom mogul and oligarch -- into exile.
-If the perfidious Cambodian wasn't enough to demand action, then the fact Thailand's very own Foreign Minister supported the UNESCO bid certainly was.
-This led to the resignation of the Foreign Minister who, as an ally of ex-PM-in-exile Shinawatra, was basically asking for it.
+Fast forward another half century without Preah Vihear news and, in 2008, Cambodia lobbies UNESCO for Preah Vihear to be added as a World Heritage site.
+This upsets Thai nationalists who were energized by turbulent, exciting times.
+A military backed coup a year prior had sent Thaksin Shinawatra -- Prime Minister, political dynasty patriarch, wealthy telecom mogul and oligarch -- into exile.
+If the perfidious Cambodian wasn't enough to demand action of the noble Thai people, then the fact Thailand's very own Foreign Minister supported the UNESCO bid certainly was.
+This led to the resignation of said Foreign Minister who, as an ally of now ex-PM-in-exile Shinawatra, was basically asking for it.

 III.
 Thailand's Turbulent Politics and the Shinawatra Dynasty

+Which brings us to today.
 This past spring Thai soldiers shared misgivings with visiting Cambodian tourists.
-This escalated to violence in May of 2025.
-Then, come July, a metaphorical bombshell: Prime Minister Paetongtarn Shinawatra was suspended from her role by a high court.
-She is to await trial to defend her actions.
-The catalyst for this attack was a leaked phone call the PM made to the Cambodian head of state.
-PM Paetongtarn, a Cambodian translator, and the leader of Cambodia Samdech (Khmer honorific) Hun Se were all present for the private call.
-Their conversation concerned diplomacy in the hopes of de-escalating the violence.
-PM Paetongtarn's opposition leaked the call, framed it as overly friendly (calling him "uncle"), accused her of appeasing a hostile nation, and wants to investigate if she committed treason.
+A Thai soldier steps on a mine and tensions are heightened.
+Come July, a metaphorical bombshell: Prime Minister Paetongtarn Shinawatra was suspended from her role by a high court.
+PM Paetongtarn, a Cambodian translator, and the leader of Cambodia Samdech (Khmer honorific) Hun Se were engaged in a diplomatic call to decrease tensions.
+PM Paetongtarn's political opposition leaked the call, framed it as overly friendly (calling him "uncle"), accused her of appeasing a hostile nation, and declared an investigation into her potential treason.
 The PM claims she did nothing but represent her nation's interests.
-She still awaits trial.
+She awaits trial.

 Here is one translation I found of the controversial phone call snippet.
-I didn't see anything I would consider treasonous, although if the translation is accurate, then I can see to how the PM's opposition could smear her with it.
-It might be too informal, too chummy for diplomacy with a nation that's shooting at you.
-But, if it works it works.
-She even states she needs to consult with her military before concluding the matter.
-That sounds deferential towards the military-royal establishment, her main political enemies, that are set on tearing down another Shinawatra.
-One small bit of irony in the translated excerpt:
+I didn't see anything I would consider treasonous.
+But, if the translation is accurate, then I can see to how the PM's enemies could smear her with it.
+It might be too informal, too chummy for diplomacy with a nation that's can be considered hostile.
+Inside the transcript, however, she states she needs to consult with her military before concluding the matter.
+On its face, this is deferential towards the military-royal establishment-- her main political enemies.
+One interesting irony in the translated excerpt:

 PM Paetongtarn: Right now, the administration is at its weakest, ever since I took to the office, it is this matter on Cambodia which I myself chose to not respond to any allegations posed to me yet.
 This is because I both love and respect Mr. Hun Sen and therefore if there is anything you want, please tell me directly.
 Just lift up the phone and tell me.
 Whatever it is that isn’t news will not become news, what you saw leaked was the product of the press, when you haven’t talk with me one-on-one, when we talk as a group, these things can leak.
 If you talk to me personally one-on-one, there’s no way this could leak anyways.